DISC Assessment and Personality Test (2023 Guide)

 Often considered natural leaders, Dominant type people tend to be strong and authoritarian, looking for results and being great in a crisis.

 They do not need to be liked and accepted when leading and can be considered a ‘things’ leader, rather than a people leader.

 Their strengths come from their ability to act without hesitation and adapt to change quickly.
 They are forward-thinking and do not get bogged down with details or routines.

 Challenges are second nature and type Ds regularly act fast to get a result.

 As they are so willing to engage with change, they often find new ways of moving forward and developing when they are given the flexibility and authority to make decisions.

 As part of a team, they will work well as a leader if it supports their own goals.
 They will push the team to decide and keep everyone moving forward.

-The weaknesses of the type-D are often to do with how they come across to others.
+The weaknesses of the DISC D type are often to do with how they come across to others.
 Since they are so results-focused, thinking of other people’s feelings is not always the first consideration, and their no-nonsense attitude can come off as impatient, overbearing and rude.

 Type Ds prefer to work independently and when they must get help from others, they tend to bark orders rather than ‘ask nicely’.

 When a type-D communicates, they can express their opinions as facts, allowing no further discussion.
 Loud, blunt and efficient with words, the D-type can dominate a conversation and make it one-directional – and will often challenge others.